CamBitter/bike-theft-deterrent-system.github.io/README.md

 We decided on the Adafruit 128x64 OLED FeatherWing due to its ability to connect to the MCU easily, its simple input system, and modest graphical capabilities, being limited to black and white.

 The display is used to give the user information, and its three input buttons are used for the user to communicate to the system.
 It physically acts as a wing to the MCU, sitting directly on it.
-It communicates via SPI, and uses the adafruit SH110X graphics drivers.
-The adafruit GFX library provides commands to display text, and images.
+It communicates via SPI, and uses the Adafruit SH110X graphics drivers (`Adafruit SH110X` library).
+The Adafruit GFX library provides commands to display text, and images.

-Typically, the monochrome screen is blank.
-When the A button is pressed, it displays the battery charge and lock/unlock status.
-The B button enrolls a fingerprint, assuming the device is unlocked.
-The C button displays the GPS status, giving the current connected satelite number and coordinates.
-When the device goes to sleep, the screen will become blank as it powers down.
+When the device is in sleep mode, the screen is off.
+Once awake, when the A button is pressed, the OLED displays lock/unlock status.
+The B button handles the fingerprint enrollment process, assuming the device is unlocked.
+The C button displays the GPS status, giving the current connected satellite number, coordinates, and movement from initial position.
+When the device goes to sleep, the screen will become blank again.

 We referenced the code provided by the device supplier to write our code for the display.⁴